 - Software you did not ask for was automatically installed on your computer.

 There are several types of malware.
 Here are the most common ones:

 Adware is a combination of ‘advertising’ and ‘malware’.
 It displays unsolicited advertisements when you are browsing websites.
 The most common type of adware is an ad pop-up screen.
 If you are lucky, adware is simply annoying.
 But if you are unlucky, you click a harmful adware pop-up, that damages the security settings of your wifi network, for instance.
 That makes your network vulnerable and allows cybercriminals to break into your computer system.

 Cybercriminals use ransomware to lock your computer files.
 You can no longer access or use them.
 The criminals then threaten to delete your files, unless you pay a ransom.
 They often demand a ransom in cryptocurrency, like bitcoin.

 Ransomware enters your computer when you open a harmful file, for example, an email attachment.
-Or it comes in through a leak in your firewall, if you have failed to update your security software (in Dutch).
+Or it comes in through a leak in your firewall, if you have failed to update your security software.